-Hiccups are my wife’s #1 pet peeve.
+Hiccups (also, bizarrely, sometimes spelled hiccoughs) are my wife’s #1 pet peeve.
 She knows that her annoyance is irrational, but she can’t help it.
 I suspect she sees hiccups as a cousin to farting, belching, and other funny-yet-rude bodily functions.
 Unfortunately, I am a hiccup machine.
 Sometimes they hit me out of nowhere.
 Eating spicy food – which I seek out like an addict – never fails to give me loud, conversation-stopping hiccups.
 Needless to say, both of us know how to get rid of hiccups, and we can do the job in many different ways.
+None of them require drinking from the opposite side of the glass upside down or getting startled.

 What are Hiccups?